DarkGhostHunter/Larapass/README.md

 ## What is WebAuthn?
 How it uses fingerprints or else?

-In a nutshell, [mayor browsers are compatible with Web Authentication API](https://caniuse.com/#feat=webauthn), pushing authentication to the device (fingerprints, Face ID, patterns, codes, etc) instead of plain-text passwords.
+In a nutshell, [major browsers are compatible with Web Authentication API](https://caniuse.com/#feat=webauthn), pushing authentication to the device (fingerprints, Face ID, patterns, codes, etc) instead of plain-text passwords.

 This package validates the WebAuthn payload from the devices using a custom [user provider](https://laravel.com/docs/authentication#adding-custom-user-providers).